Partner Communications (NASDAQ:PTNR) Hits New 12-Month High at $8.60

-Partner Communications Company Ltd. (NASDAQ:PTNR) reached a new 52-week high during trading on Thursday .
-The stock traded as high as $8.60 and last traded at $8.36, with a volume of 18977 shares changing hands.
+Partner Communications Company Ltd. (NASDAQ:PTNR) shares reached a new 52-week high on Thursday .
+The stock traded as high as $8.60 and last traded at $8.36, with a volume of 18977 shares.
 The stock had previously closed at $8.12.

-Several research analysts have recently commented on PTNR shares.
+Several research firms have recently weighed in on PTNR.
+TheStreet raised shares of Partner Communications from a “c+” rating to a “b” rating in a research report on Thursday, December 16th.
 Barclays reaffirmed an “equal weight” rating on shares of Partner Communications in a report on Wednesday, December 1st.
-TheStreet raised shares of Partner Communications from a “c+” rating to a “b” rating in a report on Thursday, December 16th.

 The company’s fifty day moving average price is $6.91 and its 200 day moving average price is $5.32.
 The company has a debt-to-equity ratio of 0.61, a quick ratio of 0.95 and a current ratio of 1.02.
 The firm has a market capitalization of $1.53 billion, a price-to-earnings ratio of 104.64 and a beta of 0.84.

-A number of institutional investors have recently bought and sold shares of the business.
-GHP Investment Advisors Inc. boosted its stake in Partner Communications by 11.0% during the 3rd quarter.
-GHP Investment Advisors Inc. now owns 110,595 shares of the Wireless communications provider’s stock valued at $513,000 after purchasing an additional 10,920 shares during the period.
+Several hedge funds and other institutional investors have recently bought and sold shares of PTNR.
+Morgan Stanley boosted its holdings in shares of Partner Communications by 122.5% in the 2nd quarter.
+Morgan Stanley now owns 6,407 shares of the Wireless communications provider’s stock valued at $29,000 after buying an additional 3,528 shares during the period.
 Phoenix Holdings Ltd. boosted its stake in Partner Communications by 22.0% during the 3rd quarter.
 Phoenix Holdings Ltd. now owns 683,272 shares of the Wireless communications provider’s stock valued at $3,166,000 after purchasing an additional 123,288 shares during the period.
-Finally, Morgan Stanley boosted its stake in Partner Communications by 122.5% during the 2nd quarter.
-Morgan Stanley now owns 6,407 shares of the Wireless communications provider’s stock valued at $29,000 after purchasing an additional 3,528 shares during the period.
-2.03% of the stock is owned by hedge funds and other institutional investors.
+Finally, GHP Investment Advisors Inc. boosted its stake in Partner Communications by 11.0% during the 3rd quarter.
+GHP Investment Advisors Inc. now owns 110,595 shares of the Wireless communications provider’s stock valued at $513,000 after purchasing an additional 10,920 shares during the period.
+2.03% of the stock is owned by institutional investors and hedge funds.

 Partner Communications Company Profile (NASDAQ:PTNR)